MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 {: .small}

 On the other hand, there is a place where comments belong : **comment-based help**.
 Public functions should contains comment-based to provide the user a quick access to documentation (via `Get-Help`).
-Even private functions benefit from comment-based help, the only difference is that the audience is different : code reviewers, maintainers or contributors, instead of users.
+Even private functions benefit from comment-based help, the only difference is the audience : code reviewers, maintainers or contributors instead of users.

-Besides, comment-based help can be turned into documentation using a tool like [platyPS](https://github.com/PowerShell/platyPS), inline comments cannot.

 ### Testable and tested